-Join OLLI at HSU each MONDAY from noon-1:30 p.m. at the Hospice of Humboldt Conference Room.
+Join OLLI at HSU on MONDAYS from noon-1:30 p.m. at the Hospice of Humboldt Conference Room.

 Enjoy some of the community's most talented and creative people to share about the second half of life and activities in this region.
 Learn about resources available, creative projects, ways to create change and/or build community assets.

 Presentations last about an hour, and there is always time for questions.
 Bring your lunch and a friend -– OLLI will provide treats and engaging presentations!
 Presentations are made possible by the generous support of the Friends of OLLI.

 OLLI membership is not required to attend.
 RSVP is not required, but helps us plan.

 Jan.
 28: Are you Prepared for an Emergency?

 Linda Nellist, Lead Instructor, Humboldt CERT Coalition: As lead instructor for the Humboldt County Community Emergency Response Team (CERT) program, Linda trains individuals to prepare for and safely respond to natural disasters or other serious emergencies.
 She'll give tips for first steps in personal and family preparedness, as well as other important emergency response skills, with checklists for easy reference.